Chevrolet Suburban: Eighth generation (1992)

-The GMT400 Suburban introduced an independent front suspension to the model line.
-The 2WD models used coil springs and 4WD models used torsion bars in the front suspension.
+The GMT400 Suburban introduced an independent front suspension to 4WD models.
+4WD models used torsion bars in the front suspension, while 2WD models continued to use coil springs.
 All models used a live axle and leaf springs in the rear.
 While the Suburban was not offered with a 4.3L V6 or 5.0L V8, the 5.7L engine was standard; the 7.4L V8 was optional on 2500-series vehicles.
-For 1995, a turbodiesel V8 was introduced for the first time, as the 6.5L V8 replaced the 6.2L V8 (last offered in 1991).
+For 1994, a turbodiesel V8 was introduced for the first time, as the 6.5L V8 replaced the 6.2L V8 (last offered in 1991; there was no diesel engine available for 1992-93 Suburbans).
 For 1996, both gasoline engines were replaced with updated Vortec-series engines.

 This generation followed the development of its pickup truck counterpart during its production.
 Along with a 1994 exterior update, the model line saw multiple functional updates, including the introduction of driver-side and dual airbags (1995 and 1997, respectively), daytime running lights (1996), and the addition of OnStar (1998).

 The GMT400 Suburban again supported the Chevrolet K5 Blazer three-door wagon (the GMC Jimmy becoming the GMC Yukon), with the Blazer sharing its entire rear roofline with the Suburban.
 For 1995, Chevrolet renamed the K5 Blazer as the Chevrolet Tahoe, with the three-door wagon joined by a five-door wagon (a shorter-wheelbase version of the Suburban with two rows of seating); the shorter five-door wagon served as the basis for the introductory Yukon Denali and Cadillac Escalade for 1999.

 The GMT400 generation was also imported from Mexico to Australia and New Zealand by Holden.
 The division marketed the vehicles as a Holden Suburban between February 1998 and January 2001 with various minor changes (beyond the conversion to right-hand-drive).